Robust Model Predictive Control for Nonlinear Systems Using Convex Restriction: Introduction

-In this paper, we propose Sequential Convex Restriction (SCR) for solving the constrained robust MPC problem.
-The idea originates from convex restriction proposed to address the solvability of electric power flow equations \cite{Lee2019b} and was extended to consider general robust optimization problems \cite{Lee2019}.
-The framework can be applied to MPC problems by deriving a convex sufficient condition over the control actions such that the resulting state trajectory is robust against the given bounded disturbances.
-Derivation of the sufficient condition is done by representing the system with a nonlinear feedback form that is bounded by an envelope.
-This representation is converted to a fixed-point equation that is derived from Newton's iteration.
-Using convex optimization, we search for the tube of trajectories that satisfy Brouwer's fixed point condition while minimizing the control cost.
-Compared to SOS optimization, SCR can treat general nonlinear functions and solves quadratically constrained quadratic programming, which are much more scalable than semidefinite programming.
-Moreover, the proposed approach is different from conventional methods relying on uncertainty propagation and stability in the sense of Lyapunov.
-Rather than enforcing stability of trajectories, we primarily focus on the existence of trajectories that satisfy safety constraints under all realizations of the uncertainty set.
+The framework is applied to MPC problems by deriving a convex sufficient condition over the control actions such that the resulting state trajectory is robust against the given bounded disturbances.
+Derivation of the sufficient condition involves representing the system with a nonlinear feedback form bounded by an envelope.
+Compared to SOS optimization, our algorithm treats general nonlinear functions and solves convex quadratically constrained quadratic programming (QCQP) problem.
+QCQP can be solved much efficiently than semidefinite programming, and it can solve the MPC problems with a longer horizon.

-The proposed approach is implicitly related to the proof of the Picard-Lindelof theorem, which proves the existence and uniqueness of solution for the initial value problem given by $\frac{d}{dt}x(t)=f(t,x(t))$ and $x(t_0)=x_0$ \cite{Coddington1984}.
-The proof expresses the differential equation with Picard's iteration, which is defined by the integral equation,

-The operator $T[\mathbf{x}]$ is shown to have a unique solution under Lipschitz continuous condition by using Banach's fixed point theorem.
-Our approach is analogous to the proof in discrete-time dynamical systems by using Newton's iteration and Brouwer's fixed point theorem.
-The main contributions of the paper can be summarized as follows. \begin{enumerate} \item We formulate the robust constrained MPC problem with constraints represented with obstacles and propose an algorithm for deriving convex restriction. \item We provide a convex sufficient condition for robust feasible control actions and optimize the control and state trajectory using the proposed condition. \item We show that due to the layered structure of the nonlinear equations associated with dynamics, the convex restriction conditions certify not only the existence but also the uniqueness of the solution. \item We demonstrate the scalability and effectiveness of the algorithm for a ground vehicle navigation problem with obstacle avoidance. \end{enumerate}
+The main contributions of the paper can be summarized as follows. \begin{enumerate} \item We provide a convex sufficient condition for robust control actions for the MPC problem and optimize the control and state trajectory using the proposed condition. \item We develop methods for both explicit and implicit time-discretization schemes in the MPC problem.
+We exploit the layered structure of the MPC constraints and Lipschit constant of the dynamics to obtain convex conditions for robustness. \item We demonstrate the effectiveness of the algorithm for a ground vehicle navigation problem with obstacle avoidance.
+The example includes dynamics that are jointly nonlinear with respect to the state and control variables. \end{enumerate}

 The rest of the paper is organized as follows.
 In Section II, we present the general formulation of the problem and provide the uncertainty set and the model of the system.
 Section III provides a guideline for constructing convex restrictions with a provable robust guarantee.
 Section IV shows the procedures for sequential convex restriction, which uses the derived convex restriction condition.
 Section V applies the proposed method to a navigation problem.
 Section VI provides a conclusion.